nsm120/monkeylearn/blogpost/monkeydo.md

 I'd seen in the package docs and on the [MonkeyLearn FAQ](http://help.monkeylearn.com/frequently-asked-questions/queries/can-i-classify-or-extract-more-than-one-text-with-one-api-request) that batching up to 200 texts was possible[^2].
 So, I decide to first look into the mechanics of how text batching is done in the `monkeylearn` package.

 Was the MonkeyLearn API returning JSON that didn't relate each input individual and output?
 I sort of doubted it.
 You'd think that an API that was sent a JSON "array" of inputs would send back a hierarchical array to match.
-My huch was that either the package was concatenating the input before shooting it off to the API (which *would* save user on API queries) or rowbinding the output after it was returned.
+My hunch was that either the package was concatenating the input before shooting it off to the API (which *would* save user on API queries) or rowbinding the output after it was returned.
 (The rowbinding itself would be fine if each input could somehow be related to its one or many outputs.)

 So I fork the package repo and set about rummaging through the source code.
 Blissfully, everything is nicely commented and the code was quite readable.